Lebanon central bank says bank deposits are safe, banks to review curbs

 Since reopening on Nov.
 1 after a two-week closure, banks have been seeking to stave off capital flight by blocking most transfers abroad and imposing curbs on hard-currency withdrawals.

-Referring to these restrictions, Salameh said the central bank had also asked banks to review what he described as somewhat “conservative” steps taken because of instability that was prevailing at the time banks had reopened.
+Referring to these restrictions, Salameh said the central bank had asked banks to review what he described as somewhat “conservative” steps taken because of instability that was prevailing at the time banks had reopened.

+Salameh said the banks would meet immediately to review and implement the central bank’s request.

 He said that banks managing their liquidity did “not mean the solvency of the banking sector was reduced or poses dangers to deposits.”